AninditaBasu/AninditaBasu/docs/orphanScanner.md

 # Orphan scanner

-This is a script that scans all DITA files in a directory and reports those files that are not referenced by any other file DITA in that directory.
-Such a check is useful for identifying image files or content files that are not called by any of your DITA files.
+Scan all DITA files in a directory to list those files that are not referenced by any other file DITA in that directory.
+This kind of check is useful for identifying image files or content files that are not called by any of your DITA files.

 ## Use case